thunderrabbit/poppopchaos/README.md

 Next steps?:

-* Clean up passwords and DB stuff
+* Clean up passwords and DB stuff in settings
+* Now that we can save settings.php again:
 * Add logging so we can see what is happening when there are no errors ** `composer require monolog/monolog`
 ** // potential Logger settings